Xing-CHEN18/NeuralODEs_for_physics/README.md

 python main.py --name 4skyrmion_voltage --steps 1 --data_size 15000 --Loss_min_th 5e-3 --torch_seed 8 --np_seed 10
 ```
 ## Mackey-Glass time series prediction using skyrmion system with voltage as input
-To obtain the results of time-varing output from reservoir of skyrmion system, run:
+To obtain the results of time-varing output from reservoir of skyrmion system using the trained model, run:
 ```sh
 #one skyrmion system
 python main.py -ts